University of Michigan Men's Glee Club: Incarnations and early tours

 Originally, there were individual Glee Clubs consisting of ten to twenty members, arranged by graduating class.
 The current framework of a cross-college club started with eight members in 1876, doubling to sixteen in 1877.
 Amongst their early repertoire included numbers written by Fred Newton Scott.
 In the 1890s, the organisation gained a banjo and mandolin club, causing the name to temporarily change to the University Glee, Banjo, and Mandolin Club.
 A Freshman Glee Club was active during the 1890s and 1900s.

 In the early twentieth century, the club held operas to help raise funds to build the Michigan Union.
 Because the club was male-only, all female parts were played by men.
 Several popular songs performed by the club, like "The Bum Army" and "Ann Arbor Days", were written during this time.

 In 1908, the club began to be led by the university faculty, although its official history still notes that this was merely an "advisory" role for over a decade later.
 By 1914, the club included two other groups; the Varsity Quartette and the Midnight Sons, which allowed singers to tackle barbershop and similar music requiring less singers.

 The "Banjo" was dropped from the name in 1905, and "Mandolin" in 1923, after which the group concentrated on vocal performances without instrumentation, becoming the University of Michigan Glee Club.
 The group was renamed the University of Michigan Men's Glee Club in 1938, in reference to a Women's Glee Club that had gained popularity during the 1930s, and between 1944 and 1948 was briefly known as the University of Michigan Varsity Club.

 For most of the twentieth century, the club toured locally around Michigan, but did tour across other US states in 1926 and 1941.
 World War II prevented any touring, which did not resume until 1947.

 The Duey years and later tours

 Philip Duey took over conducting duties in 1947 and began increasing the Club's profile with radio and television performances.
 In 1947, the group started recording numbers, including "The Friar's Song" and "'Tis of Michigan We Sing" to be broadcast on local radio.
-In the fall of 1951, the Glee Club started the tradition of performing joint concerts with the Glee Club of a football opponent when they invited the Cornell Glee Club to Ann Arbor.
+In 1951, the Glee Club performed with the Cornell Glee Club, beginning a tradition of performing alongside schools that were playing Michigan's football team.
 The following year, they made a national television appearance on Ed Sullivan's "Toast of the Town".
-In 1954, the Glee Club provided the music for an RKO film, Songs of the Colleges, which featured scenes from colleges and universities from around the country.
+In 1954, they performed for an RKO film titled Songs of the Colleges.